 On Olympus, Ares became the secret rival of the skilled Hephaestus, the lover of his legitimate wife, Aphrodite.

 This love affair delivered 'some' embarrassment.
-When God was making love to the goddess, he was observed by Helios (“Sun”) in Greek religion, who drove a chariot on a daily basis from east to west across the sky.
+When God was making love to the goddess, he was observed by Helios ("Sun") in Greek religion, who drove a chariot daily from east to west across the sky.

-Helios reported the event to Aphrodite's husband, Hephaestus, who prepared a special, very thin but strong net, which he fixed on the lovers' bed, and then went on a journey to come back at an unexpected moment for the lovers.
+Helios reported the event to Aphrodite's husband, Hephaestus, who prepared a unique, fragile but strong net, which he fixed on the lovers' bed, and then went on a journey to return at an unexpected moment for the lovers.
 He found them entangled in the net.

 Hephaestus called all the gods, not just the goddesses.
-The situation of the lovers became embarrassing.
-As a result, Ares was to pay compensation to Hephaestus for the insult he had suffered.
-Ares, on the other hand, fled to Thrace, after this affair while Aphrodite traveled to Cyprus.
+The situation between the lovers became embarrassing.
+As a result, Ares was to compensate Hephaestus for the insult he had suffered.
+On the other hand, Ares fled to Thrace after this affair, while Aphrodite traveled to Cyprus.
 Both of them did not appear among the gods for some time.

-From the union of Ares with Aphrodite came into the world sons, Eros and Anteros, Phobos (god of phobias and fear), Deimos (god of terror), Harmonia (goddess of harmony), and Adrestia (goddess of revolt).
-Consequently, his frequent love affairs with mortal women and fathered violent, disorderly sons, and even skilled female warriors, Amazons.
+From the union of Ares with Aphrodite came into the world sons, Eros and Anteros, Phobos (God of phobias and fear), Deimos (God of terror), Harmonia (goddess of harmony), and Adrestia (goddess of revolt).
+Consequently, his frequent love affairs with mortal women fathered violent, disorderly sons and even skilled female warriors, Amazons.

 The daughter of Ares was also Alkippe, later violated by Poseidon's son, Halirrhothius.
 Ares killed him, and for this killing, he stood before the tribunal of the twelve Olympic gods on the Athens hill (the Areopagus) that later became the site of Athens's future criminal trials.
 In this trial, Ares was acquitted by the court because his violent action against Halirrhothius was justified.

-In Greek literature, he symbolizes violence, brutality, destruction, and man-slaughtering, which undeniably stands in contradiction to her sister, Athena, a great goddess of wisdom, warfare, and intelligence who have aided the heroes like Perseus, Heracles, Bellerophon, and Jason.
+In Greek literature, he symbolizes violence, brutality, destruction, and man-slaughtering, which undeniably contradicts her sister, Athena, a great goddess of wisdom, warfare, and intelligence who has aided the heroes like Perseus, Heracles, Bellerophon, and Jason.

 The goddess Athena hated Ares.
 One day, she skillfully turned the spear of the Achaean hero Diomedes against Ares.
 The weapon found an unarmored spot and pierced Ares ' stomach.
 With a wild howl, Ares left the battlefield and flew to Olympus with a complaint about Athena.

-Zeus did not even want to listen to the explanation of Ares, saying that he was punished fairly and deserved to be not on Olympus but in Tartarus.
+Zeus did not even want to listen to Ares' explanation of Ares, saying that he was punished fairly and deserved to be not on Olympus but in Tartarus.